The Estes Park Gun & Archery Club is open to the public.

-See Colorado Department of Public Safety for the latest information about our area.
+See Colorado Department of Public Safety for the latest information.

 September 1, 2017 – 2017 September Newsletter click here.

 January 8, 2017 – To see a chart of the Indoor Range usage for 2016, click here.

 – Target shooting in the Arapaho & Roosevelt National Forests, and the Pawnee National Grassland.

 – Canyon Lakes Ranger District areas to target shoot or sight-in rifles.

 The indoor range is reserved on the first Tuesday night of each month from 5:15 PM to 6:45 PM